Google Search Commands

 Example: "Domain name generators".

-Example explained: returns only search results that contain the exact term "domain name generators".
+Example explained: only gives Search results which contain the exact term "domain name generators".

 The first in our list of common Google search operators is "".
 It's a simple search operator that forces Google to find the exact equivalent of the search term you put in quotes.
 This is especially helpful when you want to find details about a specific blog or website.